Leave of Absence & Deferment

 - Sign-Up for Parent Orientation.
 While your student attends SOAR, you will be given the chance to participate in the Parent orientation offered concurrently with SOAR.
 Parent Orientation provides an opportunity to meet with University administrators and to receive direct answers from official University sources.
 We cover a wide array of services and resources available to students and family members, as well as important topics relevant to helping a student go through the transition to college

 NOTE FINANCIAL INFORMATION

-If you have been awarded Departmental or Private Endowment scholarships they will need to contact the department/donor directly to defer these specific scholarships.
+If your student was awarded departmental, regents, or private endowment scholarships they will need to contact the department/donor directly to activate these specific scholarships.

 Plan Ahead for Financial Aid.
-The time you should apply to financial aid is dependent upon when you will begin attending USU.
+The time your student should apply for financial aid is dependent upon when they will begin attending USU.
 The application for financial aid begins in January for the following academic year, and must be applied for each year.
-Therefore, if you will begin school in August they should apply in January prior to starting school.
+Therefore, if your student will begin school in August they should apply in January prior to starting school.
 The free online application can be found at https://fafsa.ed.gov.
-This application requires tax information but can serve as a great resource to help you pay for college.
+This application requires tax information but can serve as a great resource to help your student pay for college.